SOD96/SOD96.github.io/_posts/2022-06-25-xorg-100-percent-cpu-usage.md

 ---
 title: XOrg stuck at 100% CPU Usage | Laggy Experience in Games | Laggy Manjaro (SOLUTION)
+description: Issues with XOrg on Linux going to 100% CPU Usage and causing your games to lag?
+I found the solution!
 date: 2022-06-25 13:24:00 +0000
 categories: [development]
 tags: